12 Products People With POTS Swear By

 “I know that a lot of people with POTS swear by Nuuns, but they can be quite pricey in the UK.
 Recently, I’ve been using High 5 Zero Hydration Tablets which are a fraction of the price in the UK and have the same effect as using Nuuns,” Katherine Warburton explained.

-Buy the Nuun Hydration tablets above (40 servings) for $22.86 from Amazon.
+Buy the Nuun Hydration tablets above (40 servings) from Amazon.

 12. V-Shaped Pillow